franzferdinnand/BN_bs4_Poland/README.md

 # BN_bs4_Poland

+## CAUTION This project is developed for specific website.
+It will not work with other websites !!!

 ## 📌 Project Description
 **BN_bs4_Poland** is a Python script for web scraping that utilizes **BeautifulSoup4** to extract data from web page.
 The main goal is to automate information gathering from Polish website.